What are the financial perks of retirement?

 What health and wellbeing benefits can I claim?

-You can get up to £145.35 a week to help with the extra costs caused by a disability made up of the care and mobility components of the Disability Living Allowance.
+You can get up to £145.35 a week to help with the extra costs caused by a disability either under the Disability Living Allowance (DLA) or the Personal Independence Payment (PIP) which has now replaced it.
+Existing claimants are being moved from DLA to PIP.

 Benefits for carers